-2021 saw a year of much higher-than-normal growth due to the housing market demands generated from the industrial and commercial growth Limestone County is experiencing.
+2022 saw a year of robust growth due to the housing market demands generated from the industrial and commercial growth Limestone County is experiencing.
 This growth has driven accelerated project schedules to address supply and demand requirements.
-LCWSA is executing projects according to the 20-year master planning efforts completed in 2019, adjusting as needed based on the reality of what we see in requested developmental demands.
-Redundant sources throughout the system are being connected to ensure future demands are met as well.
-2022 efforts will continue to focus on projects that will ensure we meet supply and pressure demands throughout our service area and continued water plant rehabilitation projects to maintain maximum production capacities during peak demand.
+LCWSA is executing projects according to the 20-year master planning efforts updated in the year, adjusting as needed based on the reality of what we see in requested developmental demands.
+Redundant sources throughout the system are connected to ensure future demands are also met.
+2023 efforts will continue to focus on projects that will ensure we meet supply and pressure demands throughout our service area and continue several water plant rehabilitation projects to maintain maximum production capacities during peak demand.